sferlin/NetConfEval/artifact/README.md

 ./2_plot_all.sh
 ```

-The script will produce all the figures of the paper.
+The script will produce all the figures of the paper in the `figures` folder.